YuriDevAT/YuriDevAT/README.md

 <p>In my latest project, I created an <a href="https://github.com/YuriDevAT/sos-animals">SOS Animal App</a> which will help abandoned animals get help from Animal welfare organizations in Romania when people reporting them via this app.
 I created this project to participate in my first hackathon - Clerk x Hashnode Hackathon July 2021. 🏆 This project was one of the Runner Up Winners. 🥳</p>

 :muscle: I am currently working on mastering the backend to convert my current frontend projects to fullstack projects.<br />
 :eyes: I’m currently learning ...
-Backend <br />
+GraphQL & AWS Amplify <br />
 :raising_hand: I’m looking to collaborate with ... someone who is interested in art / music or helping people /environment <br />
 :dizzy_face: I’m looking for help with ...
-Backend, like Google Firebase, MongoDB, MySQL or Node.js<br />
+GraphQL & AWS Amplify<br />
 💬 Ask me about anything related to...
 Japan or my inspiration for my projects <br />
 :ghost: Fun fact: ...
 I studied Musicology and Japanese studies, but I want to become a developer and work in Vienna, Seoul or Fukuoka <br />